Broadie Habitat Preserve Keeps Open Key River Corridor

 With much of the site cleared and grazed during past decades, the project will continue with habitat restoration work now that the land is conserved in perpetuity.
 While Vital Ground will own the property and lead restoration efforts, the Trust’s commitment to saving key biodiversity strongholds as true safe havens for wildlife launched the effort.

 Spurring the project was the vision and generosity of longtime Trust friend and supporter Wanda Broadie Alexander, for whom the preserve is named and whose conservation legacy will be felt on the land for generations.
-Key support also came from the Galesi Family Foundation, the Pegasus Foundation and other individual donors.
+Key support also came from the Galesi Family Foundation, Pegasus Foundation, Whitefish Community Foundation and other individual donors.

 The new habitat preserve promises safe travel during a time of need for sensitive wildlife.
 As climate change alters many species’ habitat options and seasonal patterns, protected lands along river corridors give animals the ability to cross valleys and move between wild strongholds, a key to climate resilience according to numerous studies.